ehlesp/smallab-k8s-pve-guide/G016 - Host optimization 02 ~ Disabling the transparent hugepages.md

 > **Do not confuse transparent hugepages with explicit hugepages**\
 > While transparent hugepages are dynamically reassigned by the kernel to be reused by any compatible application, explicit hugepages are reserved for specific services and render inaccessible to other workloads in the system.

-In this chapter I'll show you how to disable the transparent hugepages since, as far as I've read:
+This chapter shows you how to disable the transparent hugepages because:

 - There is no recommended setup for Proxmox VE about this feature.
 - It may not be worth having it enabled in a small server setup (specially on the RAM side) like the one used in this guide.
 - Can provoke serious latency issues in a system when it kicks in to compact fragmented RAM.

 > [!IMPORTANT]
-> **Do not dismiss using transparent hugepages forever!**\
+> **Do not completely dismiss using transparent hugepages!**\
 > Remember that some applications may benefit from this feature, although they have to be built for it specifically.
 >
 > Therefore, research the [references found at the end of this chapter](#references) and carefully evaluate if your system's workload can benefit from having transparent hugepages enabled.